mdp/GistEvernoteImport/README.markdown

 Relies of the Evernote gem, Typhoeus, and Datamapper to quickly import and keep your gists up to date inside of Evernote.

+#### Warning

+This is very much me just scratching my own itch.
+The code could be much better abstracted, and made into a gem.
+Oh and tests would be nice ;)

+That being said, I'm probably one of 3 people that have a use for this.
+But if for some reason your interested, feel free to fork it and make it your own.

 ### The reason

 I use evernote for saving things like receipts and business cards, and random digital cruft I accumulate over the course of my day.

-The only thing missing with having my Github Gists imported and be searchable.
+The only thing missing was my Github Gists.
 For that matter, Gists in general are a great way to stash code snippets, but have no means of searching.

 Evernote on the other hand has great search capabilities, but TERRIBLE support for code snippets.

-This lets me sync my Gists with Evernote, thereby solving the searching problem, but lets me keep using and editing them on Github.
+This project tries to rectify the situation.

 ### Installation